hawkinsw/CS5138/MiniAssignmentExplore/README.md

 Again, this is good for security but bad for debugging.

-Fortunately for us, `gdb` disables ASLR on programs it is debugging by using the same value of `O` every time.
+Fortunately for us, GDB disables ASLR on programs it is debugging by using the same value of `O` every time.
 Calculating that `O` is one of the tasks that we will have to complete during this lab.
 You will practice doing that later.
 For now, just realize the importance but also the pain of ASLR.

 ## Our Goal